kshedden/workshops/dair3/design/design.md

 - In some areas of research, replication is challenging or impossible.
 For example, in research on the Earth's climate history, "treatments" such as greenhouse gas emissions are essentially historical "one-offs".
-In public policy, singular events like changes to federal laws are similarly non-replicable.
-At best we can look for "pseudo-replicates" when somewhat similar events happened at another historical moment.
+In public policy, singular events like changes to federal laws are generally non-replicable.
+At best we can look for "pseudo-replicates" when somewhat similar events to the event of interest happened at another historical moment.

 - There are many different types of research "studies".
 We are not aiming here to produce a typology for all possible situations.
 Here are some of the major